YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLSETDATA2LONG, SET journal record has data of length xxxx.
 Target system cannot handle more than yyyy bytes.

 MUPIP Error: This error message is logged to the replication server log file.
-The version of YottaDB/GT.M running on the replication primary system supports longer data lengths for globals than the YottaDB/GT.M version running on the secondary system.
+The version of YottaDB running on the replication primary system supports longer data lengths for globals than the YottaDB version running on the secondary system.

-Action: Until the secondary is upgraded to the newer version of YottaDB/GT.M, the application should not use the new feature of longer data lengths.
+Action: Until the secondary is upgraded to the newer version of YottaDB, the application should not use the new feature of longer data lengths.

 ---------------
 JNLSPACELOW